whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 * [ ] Search
 1. Select "Public Tales" link.
 Confirm "Public Tales" page displays
-1. Enter "Ligo" as search term.
+1. Enter "LIGO" as search term.
 Confirm only LIGO tale displays (by K. Kowalik)
 1. Clear search term.
 Confirm all tales display

 * [ ] View tale
 1. Select "View" button on LIGO Tale
 1. Confirm that Metadata page displays by default
 1. Confirm that you cannot delete or edit Tale properties
 1. Select Back button.
-Confirm that you are taken back to My Tales page
+Confirm that you are taken back to Public Tales page
 1. Select "View" button on Tale you own
    1. Confirm that the Run and Close buttons are present
    1. Confirm that you can edit Tale properties
    1. Select "Close"
-   1. Confirm that you are taken back to "Public Tales"
+   1. Confirm that you are taken back to "My Tales"

 * [ ] Launch instance